wp-plugins/featured-galleries/readme.txt

 Just like with Featured Images themes will need to call a Featured Gallery in any template file where the Featured Gallery should appear.
 I've tried to make this as intuitive as possible.

 Just like WordPress comes with `get_post_thumbnail_id()` built-in, you can use `get_post_gallery_ids()` to call the Featured Gallery.
-It needs the post's ID, and will return a PHP array with the ID's of all images in the post's featured gallery.
+It needs the post's ID, and will return a PHP array with the ID's of all images in the post's Featured Gallery.
 Additionally you can send a second argument, "string", which will cause the function to return a comma-delimited string instead of an array.

-= --Examples -- =
+= --Examples-- =

-This example fulls the entire Featured Gallery, as an array, then loops through to display each as an `img`.
+This example pulls the entire Featured Gallery, as an array, then loops through to display each as an `img`.

     $galleryArray = get_post_gallery_ids($post->ID);